 I bought this for my husband last Christmas.
 Every world traveler will love scratching off each individual country visited and dreaming of what country to visit next.
 If international travel isn’t his thing, they also make a scratch off map of the United States.

 Hope this helps!

 Looking for other gift ideas for travelers?
-The Broke Backpacker has an extensive list of other great products for travelers.
+Here are a few more great products for travelers.

 If you have any other ideas for gifts for travel-loving dads, please leave us a comment and let us know!